rdeepk/jsTask/README.md

 # jsTask
-This application fetches amazon product details for product with ASIN 'B002QYW8LW'
+This application fetches amazon product details for the product with ASIN 'B002QYW8LW'

-GraphQL API built with node.js and postgreSQL.
+This includes a GraphQL API built with node.js and postgreSQL.
-Frontend uses React.js
+It uses React.js for frontend.

 ## Common setup
 ```